My main project at the moment is the Being Human festival of the humanities.

 Being Human started life in 2014 as the first (and only) national festival dedicated entirely to humanities research.
 It offers a forum for people to engage with some of the best work that is being done in the humanities and encourages researchers across disciplines to find inspiring and fun ways to involve non-specialist audiences in their work.

 Every year the programme is diverse, with events taking place right across the country.
-The short films below provide a little snapshot into that diversity and into what we do with the festival.
+The short films below provide a little snapshot into what we do with the festival.

 ‘Alien Autopsy’ Footage from University of Dundee (2016)